Ready Lab at Queen's University

 National Psychotherapy Training Survey

-We are contacting a random sample of training directors across multiple disciplines (i.e., clinical psychology, counseling, psychiatric nurse practitioners, psychiatry, social work) to examine which psychotherapy modalities are being taught and what are perceived barriers training.
+We contacted a random sample of training directors across multiple disciplines (i.e., clinical psychology, counseling psychology, psychiatric nurse practitioners, psychiatry, social work) to examine which psychotherapy modalities are being taught and what are perceived barriers training.
 Training opportunities within these programs have implications for which therapeutic approaches trainees will offer to clients as future clinicians.
-This is a follow-up to a similar survey that was conducted about 15 years ago by Weissman et al. (2006; Archives of General Psychiatry) to see how psychotherapy training may or may not have changed.
+This is a follow-up to a similar survey that was conducted two decades ago by Weissman et al. (2006; Archives of General Psychiatry) to see how psychotherapy training may or may not have changed.

 Undergraduate Research Experiences Survey